moopenmogov/documents/README.md

+This is a BRIEF.

+Purpose of the brief is to:

+- Provide absolute clarity about the purpose of the application
+- Create an embeddable tool that we can deploy immediately behind a flag
+- Unlock a massive feedback pool (our customers)
+- Transform GTM sales pitches for contracting
+- Accelerate development

+So...read this first.
+Think about it.
+Challenge it.
+Tell me what you hate.
+And then go look at what I built and fix it.
+Make it better.

+Nothing about this is final.
+Nothing is absolute.
+No one doesn't not always sometimes make mistakes.
+Except me, so consider this gospel.
+But that actually brings up an important point.
+That's why everything is pink - it makes it an obvious protoytpe.

+And when we get to a point where we're all proud of this -- with *us* including our customers, we launch it.

+Let's begin.

+I wrote this file.
+Correction, I write this file.
+I actively modify it.
+100% of the words here are mine (minus the earlier series that look like an excitable cartoon wrote them).

+Everything else came from AI.
+A combination of Claude 3.5, Claude 4, and 5o, most recently.
+I worked closely and was simultaneously its architect, prodcut manager, designer, customer, support team member, and more.
+It was the same back to me.

+Some requirements and features are therefore probably stupid.
+The ones I specified or built, I assume.
+That context is important for understanding why this exists.

+The purpose of this application is to make contracting delightful.
+The essence of contracting is a legally binding agreement, typically in a written form.
+It is arguably the essence of democracy, if not solely due to its importance in the foundation of capitalism.

+Executing contracts between governments and its citizens is, therefore, one of the most important things that it does.
+You know, do what you say and say what you do.
+That kind of thing.

+Back to this application.

+Government agencies almost always use Word.
+They write and manage their contracting process in Word.
+Or at least, everything relating to the written contract.
+The execution of the contract, management of its spend, vendoer performance, etc, happens elsewhere.
+We call that the contract record.

+This is the contract document.

+It's designed to be a bidirectional system that is tailored to the government contracting process, which is as follows:

+STEPS

 # 🚀 OpenGov Document Collaboration Tool

 A powerful local application that enables seamless collaboration between Microsoft Word and web-based document editing.